Course Status: Not Currently Scheduled

 Continuing Education Credits

-The Managing Insect Pests of Ornamental Plants course is approved for the following credits from professional organizations.
+The most recent offering of Managing Insect Pests of Ornamental Plants was approved for the following credits from professional organizations.
+We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 MD Pesticide Applicators: Pending